 - Thomas d'Audley ca.1385 was a son of James, 2nd Baron Audley of Heleigh who in turn was a grandson of Ela Longspée (m.1244) and James Audley, Lord of Heleigh castle in north Staffordshire.
 The illustrated commemorative brass above is of Thomas in St James Church, Audley.
-This was at the time and place of the epic poem Sir Gawain and the Green Knight, reflecting noble competition, perhaps such as that between the royal heir's palatine of Cheshire and Audley influence in north Staffordshire.
-Though at least seven individual Plants are found in the Macclesfield Court Rolls in Cheshire in the 1370s, it seems likely that these were a minority of the Plants, ones who had crossed the county boundary from the Audleys' Manor of Gratton (Leek) at the northern tip of Staffordshire.
-Thomas Plonte (page 4 of notes) was decreed an outlaw (1362-75) over the border in Cheshire and (along with the Abbot of Dieulacres, defending his borderlands) was accused of aiding and abetting a murder at Leek (1379), though he received the King's letters pardon and was released in 1382.
+This was at the time and place of the epic poem Sir Gawain and the Green Knight, reflecting noble competition, perhaps such as that between the king's heir's administrators of his palatine of Cheshire and Audley influence in north Staffordshire just across the county border.
+Though at least seven individual Plants are found in the Macclesfield Court Rolls in Cheshire in the 1370s, it seems likely that these were a minority of the Plants, evidently ones who had crossed the county boundary from the Audleys' Manor of Gratton (Leek) at the northern tip of Staffordshire.
+Amongst the local Plants, Thomas Plonte (page 4 of notes) was decreed an outlaw (1362-75), over the border in Cheshire, and he (or his namesake) was accused of aiding and abetting a murder at Leek (1379), along with the Abbot of Dieulacres who may have been 'policing' his north Stafforshire borderlands, though Thomas received the King's letters pardon and was released in 1382.

 Seal of Henry II of England

-Henry FitzEmpress (1133-89), duke of Normandy from the age of 17, inherited Anjou in 1151 and married Eleanor of Aquitaine the following year.
+Henry FitzEmpress (1133-89) had earlier become duke of Normandy from the age of 17.
+He inherited Anjou in 1151 and married Eleanor of Aquitaine the following year.
 Eleanor had inherited her father's Aquitanian estates in 1137.
-She had crusaded with her first husband, the king of France, but her first marriage (1137-52) was annulled on the grounds of consanguinity in March 1152 before she married Henry in the May.
-The Jersey-Normandy poet Wace (ca.1110-after1174) referred to Plante Genest in a poem and the Angevin monk John de Marmoutier attached this nickname explicitly to Count Geffrey of Anjou in an account of the Life of Geffrey, which around 1170 he dedicated to Geffrey's son Henry, who had become Henry II of England.
+She had crusaded with her first husband, the king of France, but her first marriage (1137-52) was annulled on the grounds of consanguinity in the March of 1152.
+She married Henry in the May of that same year before he became king in 1154.

-Henry's son and successor to the English throne, Richard Coeur de Lion (Lionheart), had links to the Pyrenees through his mother Eleanor and his wife Berangeria of Navarre and also to the Alps through his eldest sister Matilda who married Henry the Lion, duke of Saxony and Bavaria.
+In the intervening years before this collapse, Henry's son and successor to the throne (1189-99), had been Richard Coeur de Lion (Lionheart), who had links to the Pyrenees through his mother Eleanor and his wife Berangeria of Navarre and also to the Alps through his eldest sister Matilda who married Henry the Lion, duke of Saxony and Bavaria.

 The meaning of the word plant has changed substantially with scientific advance.
 Plant is now a primary word in botany.
 Early usage was often very different.
 For example, early texts refer to establishing (planting) an orchard [OED v 1a] or a religion [OED v 2a] or instilling ideas [OED v 3a]; also plant [OED n1 1(b)] could mean a young person planted and springing up (OED = Oxford English Dictionary, 2015 edition).